-FAQ — Knoxville, Tennessee
+FAQ.
+Knoxville, Tennessee

 How Much Does EV Charger Installation Cost in Knoxville?

-Last verified: May 2026
+Last verified: July 2026

 A standard Level 2 EV charger installation in Knoxville costs $900–$1,400 total for a panel-ready home.
 That includes $500–$900 in electrician labor, $300–$430 for the charger unit, and $30–$80 for the permit.
 Homes needing a panel upgrade first run $2,500–$4,500.
-The KUB rebate (up to $400) can bring your net cost down to as little as $500–$1,000 on a straightforward install.
+KUB's charger rebate has ended, but their Time of Use rate lowers your ongoing cost to charge once everything's installed.

-Simple install, panel ready$900–$1,200$500–$800
+Simple install, panel ready$900–$1,200

-Longer conduit run or outdoor mount$1,200–$1,800$800–$1,400
+Longer conduit run or outdoor mount$1,200–$1,800

-Panel upgrade + charger install$2,500–$4,500$2,100–$4,100
+Panel upgrade + charger install$2,500–$4,500

 What's Included in the Price

-• Electrician labor — typically 2–4 hours for a straightforward install
+• Electrician labor, typically 2–4 hours for a straightforward install

-• Dedicated 240V circuit — wiring, breaker, and materials
+• Dedicated 240V circuit, wiring, breaker, and materials

-• Charger unit — if supplied by electrician; you can supply your own
+• Charger unit, if supplied by electrician; you can supply your own

-• City of Knoxville permit — required; your electrician pulls it
+• City of Knoxville permit, required; your electrician pulls it

-• Inspection coordination — passing the City of Knoxville electrical inspection
+• Inspection coordination, passing the City of Knoxville electrical inspection

 Why Knoxville Electricity Rates Make EVs a Smart Choice

-Knoxville's electricity rate is approximately 12 cents per kWh — about 38% below the national average.
+Knoxville's electricity rate is approximately 12 cents per kWh, about 38% below the national average.
 Charging an EV at home in Knoxville costs roughly $0.90–$1.20 per equivalent gallon.
 KUB's Time of Use overnight rate reduces this further.
 For most Knoxville drivers, home EV charging costs less than $40/month even with heavy driving.

 What Drives Cost Up or Down

-Historic neighborhoods — panel upgrades are common
+Historic neighborhoods, panel upgrades are common

-Knoxville has a large stock of older homes — Fourth & Gill, Sequoyah Hills, parts of North Knoxville, Old North Knox — where 100-amp electrical service is standard.
+Knoxville has a large stock of older homes.
+Fourth & Gill, Sequoyah Hills, parts of North Knoxville, Old North Knox, where 100-amp electrical service is standard.
 These homes almost always need a panel upgrade before a Level 2 charger can be installed.
 Budget $2,500–$4,500 total if your home was built before 1980.
 How to check →

-West Knoxville and Farragut — usually panel-ready
+West Knoxville and Farragut, usually panel-ready

 Newer homes in west Knoxville, Farragut, and Hardin Valley typically have 200-amp panels with available capacity.
 These installs are generally straightforward and land in the $900–$1,400 range.